ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 ## History - trying to run on Ubuntu 20.04

 When using the ansible provider, make sure you are in your intended ansible environment (e.g. python venv) before you run vagrant up
-The blog guide runs into trouble installing devstack on centos8.
-The openstack devstack site only mentions support for Ubuntu and two other Linux distriubtions, but not centos.
+The blog guide runs into trouble installing Devstack on centos8.
+The Openstack Devstack site only mentions support for Ubuntu and two other Linux distriubtions, but not centos.
 So I decided to try and use ubuntu.
 In the end I ran into the same error using Ubuntu.
 It appears something in the pre-install script that Luis wrote is no longer working.
-I am now attempting to just follow the devstack wiki to complete the install of devstack and then see if I can incorporate the blog settings.
+I am now attempting to just follow the Devstack wiki to complete the install of Devstack and then see if I can incorporate the blog settings.

 I am attempting to get the hosts working with ubuntu.
 The first issue I ran into is trying to use box vagrant/jammy64.
 This was because that box doesn't support the provider libvirt.
 Next i found generic/ubuntu2204.
 Unfortunately this box does not work either- at least when running Vagrant 2.6.
 The box would download and attept to start it's config process, but reach a point where vagrant is trying to ssh into the box and fail.  this appears due to the version of vagrant that was installed on my host system which is running Ubuntu 20.04.
 The packaged vagrant version included with 20.04 is 2.2.6 which doesn't support generic/ubuntu2204 because Vagrant 2.2.6 relies on RSA keys and the version of OpenSSH included with 22.04 disables them by default.
 This is described [here|https://github.com/hashicorp/vagrant/pull/13179] .
 Workarounds include manually installing a supported version of Vagrant, or changing my box to use Ubuntu 20.04 instead of 22.04.  for now I am choosing to use 20.04